atomrc/atomrc.github.io/_posts/2021-05-05-case-study-event-target.md

 ## Conclusion

 Tracking is an excelent use case for `EventTarget`.
-It allows for the business code to be very generic and your tracking mechanism to be very distant from your application code.
+It allows for the business code to be very generic and the tracking mechanism to be very distant from your application code.

+In general `Events` are tailored for those kind of scenarios: Having something that work in parallel to something else.
+The `DOM` API works this way!
+The `DOM` itself is made to display things but it allows us to hook into events that happen on the presentational layer.
+With a few `addEventListener` we can add very complex behaviours on top of the `DOM` but the `DOM` never knows about those.

+This is the beauty of it, there is a generic contract (eg. 'I will send a `click` event whenever the user clicks somewhere' or 'I will send a `sendmessage` event every time a message is being sent') that allows us, web developer, to add behavior on top of it.

+Word of caution, though, `Events` are great but should not be overused.
+Keep in mind that they can blur the readability of the codebase if used for core behaviours.
+In those cases coupling is the way to go 🙂